Somoye-D-Dataman/Google-data-analytics-Cyclistic-project/README.md

 This project enable me practice my skills in data cleaning, analysis and visualization.

 ## Data Sourcing
 The data was made available by Motivate International Inc. (a licensed firm).
-It is a public data downloaded from divvy-tripdata[Click here](https://divvy-tripdata.s3.amazonaws.com/index.html).
+It is a public data downloaded from divvy-tripdata [Click here](https://divvy-tripdata.s3.amazonaws.com/index.html).
 Motivate International Inc. maintained data-privacy issues by prohibiting the use of riders’ personal identifiable information from the public.

 ## Data Transformation